executium/trending-historical-cryptocurrency-news/README.md

 ```

-## Contributing
+## Requesting Keywords

-#### Requesting additional keywords to track
-If you wish to have more keywords added to the watchlist then please email support@executium.com
+If you wish to track your own list of keywords, we have subscription models for that.

-#### Beyond cryptocurrency
-In the search for additional market data and intelligence we have such keywords on the watchlist as `gold` and `oil`.